 Christopher Brown

-A former Associate Director at the NCAA national office, Chris spent four years working on high-profile NCAA compliance cases, eligibility reviews, and legislative development across Division I, Division II, and Division III.
-His national office experience provides deep expertise in NCAA rules interpretation, enforcement processes, and institutional compliance systems.
+He brings experience across the NCAA national office, Division I conference leadership, and institutional athletics administration.
+As a former Associate Director at the NCAA, he worked on high-profile compliance cases, eligibility reviews, and legislative development across Division I, Division II, and Division III.
+This experience provides deep expertise in NCAA rules interpretation, enforcement processes, and institutional compliance systems.

-Chris holds a Ph.D. in Sport Management from the University of Kansas, a Master of Science in Health and Human Performance from Austin Peay State University, and a Bachelor of Arts in History from Colorado State University.
-His academic background, combined with his experience in NCAA compliance, athletics administration, and governance, positions him as a leading expert in college athletics compliance consulting.
+He holds a Ph.D. in Sport Management from the University of Kansas, a Master of Science from Austin Peay State University, and a Bachelor of Arts from Colorado State University.

 Julie Owen